Memento 2: Learning by Stateful Reflective Memory: Abstract

 \section{Abstract}

-We present a theoretical study for continual and experiential learning in Large Language Model (LLM) agents integrating episodic memory with reinforcement learning.
-We recognise that \emph{reflection}, the ability of an LLM to examine past outcomes and adjust future actions, serves as the key cognitive mechanism for continual adaptation without LLM fine-tuning.
-This challenges the traditional separation between training and testing in machine learning.
-Our empirical studies on Memento~\cite{zhou2025memento} and case-based reasoning LLMs~\cite{guo2025optimizing,guo2024ds} indicate that episodic-experience-driven reflection enables continual adaptation in open-ended, long-horizon tasks, motivating the need for a formal characterisation of the underlying learning and control mechanisms.
-In this paper, we fill this gap by introducing the Stateful Reflective Decision Process (SRDP), a formal abstraction of reflective memory dynamics, where an agent maintains episodic memory and performs two key operations: \emph{writing}, which stores interaction outcomes and corresponds to \emph{policy evaluation}, and \emph{reading}, which retrieves relevant cases to make informed reflective decisions and corresponds to \emph{policy improvement}.
-This frames reflective memory as a control theoretic object amenable to classical reinforcement learning analysis.
+We present a theoretical study of continual and experiential learning in Large Language Model (LLM) agents that integrate episodic memory with reinforcement learning.
+We identify \emph{reflection}, the ability of an LLM to leverage past experience to inform future actions, as the key mechanism enabling continual adaptation without fine-tuning model parameters.
+Empirical results on Memento~\cite{zhou2025memento} and Case-Based Reasoning LLMs~\cite{guo2025optimizing,guo2024ds} show that episodic, experience-driven reflection supports generalised adaptation in a wide range of open-ended, long-horizon tasks, implying that efficient learning can occur during deployment and blurring the traditional separation between training and testing in machine learning.
+Motivated by this observation, we introduce the Stateful Reflective Decision Process (SRDP), a formal abstraction of reflective memory dynamics, where an agent maintains episodic memory and performs two key operations: \emph{writing}, which stores interaction outcomes and corresponds to \emph{policy evaluation}, and \emph{reading}, which retrieves relevant cases to make informed reflective decisions and corresponds to \emph{policy improvement}.
+This frames reflective memory as a control-theoretic object amenable to classical reinforcement learning analysis.
 We instantiate this \emph{Read--Write Reflective Learning} by integrating retrieval into soft policy iteration, with guaranteed convergence.
 We formally show that as memory expands and covers the state space more densely, the composite policy converges to the optimal solution.
-This theoretical framework unifies heuristic approaches such as case-based reasoning, retrieval-augmented generation with principled reinforcement learning, and provides a rigorous mathematical basis for building reflective, memory-embeded LLM agents capable of continual general-purpose learning.
+This theoretical framework unifies heuristic approaches such as case-based reasoning and retrieval-augmented generation with principled reinforcement learning and provides a rigorous mathematical basis for building reflective, memory-embedded LLM agents capable of continual general-purpose learning.